tesla15/teslavm/README.md

 super ultra mega early alpha frontend dont be scared it will look much better
 ![demo](https://media.discordapp.net/attachments/945709982425432066/1043983709042393131/image.png)

+#### My windows VM keeps crashing at loading!
+&nbsp;Make sure you are using Hyper-V for windows 64/32bit and TCG/HAX for 32bit only.

 ## Feedback

 If you have any feedback, please reach out to us at tesla#0069